Visualization of cylindrical resonances: Introduction

 Ease of manufacturing favors rectangular and cylindrical cavities, but the latter offer the higher quality factor\cite{jackson} and are therefore the single most relevant type in practice, even more so when rectangular shapes are impractical due to size\cite{hattori} or curvature-dependent dynamics\cite{franke}.

-Laboratory assignments involving these devices are common in undergraduate courses because they offer an excellent opportunity to work on relatively advanced topics without surpassing the skills of the students or the budget of a small department\cite{labSantaB,ffield,elias,moloney,labPurdue,barreiro,oliveira,jaafar,varberg}.
-The concepts explored there usually go beyond what time allows for in theory classes, leaving a gap that can be closed using the web applications distributed with this article\cite{supplements}.
+Laboratory assignments involving these devices are common in undergraduate courses because they offer an accessible and affordable opportunity to work on relatively advanced topics \cite{labSantaB,ffield,elias,moloney,labPurdue,barreiro,oliveira,jaafar,varberg}.
+For instance, they can be used to measure the density of a plasma\cite{ffield,oliveira}, visualize sound waves\cite{elias,jaafar}, demonstrate the photoacoustic effect\cite{barreiro}, quantify fundamental constants\cite{labSantaB,labPurdue} and determine gas properties like the speed of sound\cite{labSantaB,labPurdue,varberg}, molecular mass \cite{labSantaB} and heat-capacity ratio\cite{varberg}.
+These assignments usually deploy techniques not covered in theory classes, leaving a gap that can be closed using the web applications distributed with this article\cite{supplements}.
 The main idea is that those concepts can be rapidly understood with adequate visualizations of the most important formulas in the theory, a method commonly used to study wave phenomena.\cite{dori,murello,girwidz,franklin,ghali,ahmed,chhabra}.
 Therefore, this article contains almost no mathematical formulas, favoring screenshots of the applications instead.
 However, all the underlying mathematical details are explained in two separate files named \textit{documentation} and \textit{mathematical model}\cite{supplements}, giving the reader every opportunity to learn the complete theory.

 The starting point for the applications is a very simple idea, presented in section \ref{structure}, about how to visualize the information contained in the formula for the resonant frequencies of a cylindrical cavity.
 Section \ref{field} explains why it is important to represent the mode structure along with the field distribution associated with the resonant modes: it helps to understand which mode should be used for a specific application.
 Some general aspects about how that can be taken to practice are discussed in section \ref{coupling}.
 Since these are all aspects concerning the design process, its importance is examined in section \ref{design}.
 Section \ref{discussion} explores to which extent those analyses can be applied to other types of problems and the conclusions are summarized in section \ref{conclusions}.